apify/apify-cli/README.md

 Note that the command will store the API token and other sensitive information to `~/.apify`.

-### Push the actor to the Apify cloud
+### Push the Actor to the Apify cloud

 ```bash
 apify push
 ```

-This command uploads your project to the Apify cloud and builds an actor from it.
-On the platform, actor needs to be built before it can be run.
+This command uploads your project to the Apify cloud and builds an Actor from it.
+On the platform, Actor needs to be built before it can be run.

-### Run an actor on the Apify cloud
+### Run an Actor on the Apify cloud

 ```bash
 apify call
 ```

-Runs the actor corresponding to the current directory on the Apify platform.
+Runs the Actor corresponding to the current directory on the Apify platform.

 This command can also be used to run other Actors, for example: